 Dogs Need To Learn To Chill Out

 A dog who doesn’t know how to rest or be calm is a dog who is always alert.
-Being on alert all the time is exhausting and can cause anxiety which can lead to behavioral issues.
+Being on alert all the time is exhausting and can cause anxiety which can lead to behavioural issues.
 It also means that you will struggle to relax in your own home, and it is unlikely that you will be able to take your dog out and about as much as you would like to, as the poor dog is constantly on-guard.

 Take your dog to your local pub or café and relax with your drink or meal while your dog happily chills out next to you.
 That’s the dream!
 The good news is that all dogs can be taught to relax.
 I have a Siberian Husky, and now if I stop to chat while we’re out, she’ll happily settle herself down to wait – there was a time when I thought that would be impossible.
 We have even been known to sit outside the pub or café for a bit, and she settles down beside us – bliss!